LazyRichard/ansible-linux-ad-join/README.md

 ### Target

 - Ubuntu 20.04
-  - Internet connection (currently proxy is not supported)
+  - Internet connection (currently under proxy environment does not supported)

-  - python3-pexpect
+- RHEL/Centos 7
+  - Internet connection (currently under proxy environment does not supported)
+  - NOTE: Centos 7 only tested with SSSD. if you want to use join with winbind, it may not work as expected

 Role Variables
 --------------